Shortcuts

 ReturnsKeys:

-• logit (torch.Tensor): Discrete Q-value output of each possible action dimension.
+• logit (torch.Tensor): Discrete Q-value output for each action dimension.

 Shapes: